 Online Multiplayer and Leaderboards

 Cooperate and compete with the world!
 Join friends from anywhere to take on world-class villains.
 Increase the difficulty level for a greater challenge and increase your score multiplier to climb to the top of the leaderboards!

-Upon reaching the funding goal, we will continue development towards the completed PC version to be released on Steam and other platforms.
+Upon reaching the funding goal, we will continue development towards the completed Windows, Linux and MacOS versions to be released on Steam and other platforms.